txaggie7295/Midterm-Messy-IMDB-File/README.md

 **Excel** was used for data cleaning, pivot table aggregation, and the density metric.
 Cleaning techniques included `Get Data → From Text/CSV` import with explicit semicolon delimiter and UTF-8 encoding, `NUMBERVALUE` and `DATEVALUE` for type conversion, `Text to Columns` for multi-value field decomposition, and direct lookup against IMDB.com to recover missing values rather than discard records.
 All transformations are documented in the Data Dictionary tab of `IMDB_Cleaned.xlsx`.

-**SQLite** (via JupyterLab `%%sql` magic) was used for the score-and-income analysis.
+**SQLite** was used for the score-and-income analysis.
 Two queries were constructed using common table expressions (CTEs) and window functions to segment films by score tier and to rank films simultaneously on critical and commercial dimensions.

 ### The Density Metric